datarefugephilly/workflow/bagging.md

 # BAGGING

 - Getting set up as a Bagger
-  - Talk to your DataRescue Coordinator to make sure you can become a Bagger.
+  - Talk to your DataRescue guide to make sure you can become a Bagger.
   - Get set up with Python and the Python script to make a bag at the command line https://github.com/LibraryOfCongress/bagit-python
   - Get set up wit the app http://drp-upload-bagger.herokuapp.com/
-    - This include getting an account for the app and getting the account ok'd by the DataRescue Coordinator.
+    - This include getting an account for the app and getting the account ok'd by the DataRescue guide.
-  - Contact your DataRescue Coordinator, if you need any assistance.
+  - Contact your DataRescue guide, if you need any assistance.

 - Claiming a dataset for bagging
   - You will work on datasets that were last handled by Checkers.